Jelena Dokic: Books and film

+Personal life

+By the age of 21, Dokic suffered from depression, anxiety, PTSD, and an eating disorder.

 In 2023, Dokic waged a public campaign calling out online trolls who targeted her about her weight and fat-shamed her.
 Dokic has stated that the comments made about her looks and weight have affected her mental health over the years.
 After appearing on the Australian Open coverage, Dokic stated that she received an uptick of abusive and harassing online comments from trolls.